Best Digital Scale of 2021

 The size and lighting of the on-device display also affect the utility of the data captured.
 If your weight is displayed, but you can't read it, it is not that useful.
 All but the Taylor Digital Scale feature lit displays, and the EatSmart Scale has the largest numbers on its display.
 Three of our four award winners have display numbers greater than one inch in height.
 The Withings Body+ has weight numbers that are only 0.6 inches tall.
 This one displays more information on its screen (including today's weather forecast!) than any others, but the size of the weight numbers suffers as a result.
 We like larger, well-lit numbers.
 Maybe you will be weighing yourself before you even put glasses or contacts on for the day.
 Don't discount easily read displays.

 Finally, in terms of data readiness and usability, let's talk about units.
 Each scale we tested communicates in both pounds and kilograms.
 This covers most of the users around most of the world.
-Certain areas, generally those with extensive British influence, use "stones" as a unit of body weight measure.
+Certain areas, generally those with extensive British influence, use stones as a unit of body weight measure.
 Not all scales include the display of stones.
 Tested scales from Withings, Renpho, Bveiugn, and EatSmart display your weight in stones.
 The rest do not.

 For 99.99% of its life, your scale will sit in your bathroom or bedroom closet unused.
 For it to be used, it must be handy.
 For it to be handy, it must be visible.
 If it is going to be visible and largely unused, it must be visually appealing.
 We assessed visual appeal almost entirely subjectively and simply had each of our testers rank them.
 Between testers, aesthetics rankings were not unanimous but came close, and we were able to identify clear patterns.
-The simplicity of appearance was held in high regard; simpler appearing scales were more appealing scales.
+The simplicity of appearance is held high regard; simpler appearing scales were more appealing scales.

 After our subjectivity assessment, we gave a bump to those scales that have decor options.
 For most, this means two different colors.
 The Withings, Renpho, and Eufy scales are available in black or white color schemes.
-The Taylor Digital Scale is available in three different design schemes.
-The Bveiugn, Etekcity, and EatSmart scales are only available in one look.
+The Taylor Digital Scale is available in three different design schemes, while the Bveiugn, Etekcity, and EatSmart scales are only available in one look.
 If and when aesthetics matter, you are more likely to find something that works for you when there are visual options in the product.

 Subjectively and averaged for the preferences of the whole test team, we ranked the scales in this order, from prettiest to least: Eufy, EatSmart basic, Withings, Bveiugn, Taylor, Renpho, EatSmart Calpal, Etekcity.